 Jay Austin had traveled the world before, alone, by scooter, by backpack with a train pass to places like South Africa, India, China, Japan, throughout Europe, but only for two to three months at a time.
 This time, his plan was to travel the world by bicycle and with his partner, Lauren, for anywhere from two to five years.
 According to his blog, simplycycling.org, summarized as 'part chronicling our journey and part helping others plan their own, the site is a collection of what we've learned so far (and the whole lot we're still learning) about pedaling the planet', they'd return when they've either seen everything, got tired of traveling or ran out of money.

 But let's start at the beginning.
 Jay was brilliant and determined.
 He attended high school outside of his local district, accepted to a magnet program for the humanities.
-Jay graduated from the University of Delaware in two years and from Georgetown University in one.
-Just turning 21, Jay received his Master's Degree.
+Jay graduated from the University of Delaware with his Bachelors in two years and from Georgetown University in one.
+Only weeks after turning 21, Jay received his Master's Degree.

-Jay was a member of the first tiny house community in Washington, DC known as Boneyard Studios where he built and lived nine months of the year (due to district code regulations but he was able to abide by the regulations since he traveled three months of the year) in his own tiny house.
-Workshops were held where people from all over the country attended to learn how to live in smaller spaces, simply, affordably and sustainably.
-He impressed upon people how the stuff in our lives, the masses of stuff we accumulate, is so unimportant.
+Jay was a co-founder of the first tiny house community in the country, known as Boneyard Studios in Washington, DC where he built and lived nine months of the year in his own tiny house (year-round living was not permitted due to district code regulations but Jay was able to abide by the regulations since he traveled three months of the year).
+Workshops were held attended by people from all over the country to learn how to live in smaller spaces, simply, affordably and sustainably.
+Jay impressed upon people how the stuff in our lives, the masses of stuff we accumulate, is so unimportant.
 Letting the stuff go isn't living with less but living with so much more freedom.
 Tiny house living is also, as importantly, about preserving and protecting our natural resources, living off grid, using rain water and solar power, for instance, as a means to leave a small footprint.
-For his involvement in the tiny house community, Jay was one of the featured individuals in the documentary, 'Minimalism', which airs on Netflix.
+For his involvement in the tiny house community, Jay was featured in the documentary, 'Minimalism', which airs on Netflix.
 But this wasn't Jay's only passion.

 Jay was a vegan, more so to protect the rights of animals than to enhance his own health and quality of life, as well as to reduce carbon emissions.
 In that vein, he was an advocate of community gardens, not only in that they provide an education on how to grow our own healthy foods, without containing the toxins of store-bought foods, but to also encourage a sense of community.
 Jay was adamant about protecting our natural resources, as he wasn't a fan of paper products or plastics.
 For instance, he would encourage the use of hand blowers in public restrooms instead of using the paper towels from the dispenser.
 I've had my own hand swatted away by Jay when reaching for a napkin or paper towel.

-Jay also volunteered his time with children at a homeless shelter in Washington, DC. while also acting as part-time photographer and carpenter.
+Jay volunteered his time as a Play Ranger with children at a homeless shelter in Washington, DC. known as Playtime Project, while also acting as part-time photographer and carpenter.

 Besides being an avid reader and gifted storyteller, Jay was a cyclist, a hiker, a runner, a mountain climber, an old-fashioned down-on-the-ground picnicker and a camper .. a lover of the great outdoors.
 He lived his life large, as if every day might be his last.
 Jay once wrote, prophetically, 'I could die doing what I love but I can also die never having really lived and to me, that would be a far greater tragedy'.

-As importantly, Jay cared about the human race.
+As importantly, Jay cared about humans.
 He was giving of his time, his patience, always willing and ready to help in any way possible.
-When Jay spoke to you, he gave his undivided attention as if there were only two people in the world at that moment, you and Jay.
+When Jay spoke with you, he gave his undivided attention as if there were only two people in the world at that moment, you and Jay.